-However, some financial advisers work on commission, and you must take that into consideration when they recommend products and services to you.
-Your bank may offer these services to you without a fee, which means that the financial planner can work in your best interest.
+However, some financial advisers work on commission, so be sure to take that into consideration when they recommend products and services to you.
+Worth noting: Your bank may also offer these services to you without a fee, which means that the financial planner isn’t working on commission.

 Are the Investments Services Covered by the FDIC?

 The investment services offered through your bank are not insured through the FDIC.
 The FDIC only guarantees deposit accounts you have through the bank, because the stock market can change, they will not guarantee the money.

 But this doesn’t mean you shouldn’t use your bank to invest Remember, your money is not guaranteed when you invest it, regardless of what investment firm you use, since the stock market varies, and can go up or down.

 When investing, especially through your bank, it’s important to be aware that the accounts are not guaranteed by the FDIC.
 Yet, it’s important to invest your money instead of just keeping it in a savings account so it can grow (or even just keep up with inflation).